 - Unique Surface Chemistry of TYPE-C Silica™ Products

 The surface of Cogent TYPE-C™ Silica is predominantly populated with non-polar, silicon-hydride (Si-H) groups instead of the polar, silanol groups (Si-OH) that are prevalent on the surface of ordinary varieties of silica.
-This feature gives the Cogen TYPE-C™ columns many unique, useful and helpful chromatographic qualities.
-Especially for polar & water labile compounds and peptides.
+This feature gives the Cogent TYPE-C™ columns many unique, useful and helpful chromatographic qualities, especially for polar & water labile compounds, including metabolites and peptides.

-The Cogent TYPE-C columns overcomes some of the inherent limitations of ordinary silicas associated with free silanols.
+The Cogent TYPE-C™ columns overcome some of the inherent limitations of ordinary silicas associated with free silanols:

 - Surface acidity is reduced